Freedom41/boilerplate-project-stockchecker/README.md

 **FreeCodeCamp**- Information Security and Quality Assurance
 ------

-All tests pass and well as the functional tests using chai.
+All user stories pass and well as the functional tests using chai.